WordPress/gutenberg/packages/e2e-test-utils/README.md

 **Returns**

-`Promise` Promise resolving when publish is complete.
+`Promise`: Promise resolving when publish is complete.

 ### publishPostWithPrePublishChecksDisabled